To save you some time:

-The same goes for ePub formats – for example digital books and digital magazines.
-Beware the licensing conditions over here, as you may need to re-license a font if you update and release a new version of an ebook, or you may need to purchase a new license for each issue of the magazine you put out.
+The same goes for ePub formats – for example, digital books and digital magazines.
+Beware of the licensing conditions over here, as you may need to re-license a font if you update and release a new version of an ebook, or you may need to purchase a new license for each issue of the magazine you put out.
 There also may be requirements regarding readership numbers and timescale, so read the agreement thoroughly before buying.

 If you’re pursuing an online business that sells customizable products, you might want to research the server font license.
-It is most commonly used in print on demand platforms, which enable customers to personalize white-label products (like T-shirts, tote bags, etc.) with their own typesetting using the provided fonts.
+It is most commonly used in print on-demand platforms, which enable customers to personalize white-label products (like T-shirts, tote bags, etc.) with their own typesetting using the provided fonts.
 This type of license may have a time limit and you may need to purchase a license for each CPU in your server package.

 A common scenario in the design industry is when you work at a marketing agency to design HTML banners and/or other digitally embedded dynamic ads for your clients.
-The fonts you usе are installed on third party websites for the duration of the ad and therefore need proper licensing.
+The fonts you usе are installed on third-party websites for the duration of the ad and therefore need proper licensing.
 A typical misconception is that you need a font license for digital ads when using static (rasterized) images for banner ads.
 Myth busted – in this case all you’ll need is a desktop license.

 Easily the most popular font licensing option out there, but also the trickiest.
 Many of the free fonts offered on the market lack the quality you get with fonts designed by a reputable foundry.
 Always read the agreement before committing to a final choice and if such is not provided beforehand, better research other sources.

-Often designers prefer to use the font catalogs provided by SIL, Apache, Google Fonts, etc. All fonts included come with an Open Font License (or OFL in short) – a free software license that permits the fonts to be used, modified and distributed freely.
+Often designers prefer to use the font catalogs provided by SIL, Apache, Google Fonts, etc. All fonts included come with an Open Font License (or OFL in short) – a free software license that permits the fonts to be used, modified, and distributed freely.
 This type of license is as liberal as it gets when it comes to deriving another font from an existing one and even naming it (as long as the resulting fonts remain under the OFL).

-Many excellent free fonts are available with a guilt-free licensing and while on the topic you might want to go and check some of the most popular free fonts we’ve designed over the years.
+Many excellent free fonts are available with guilt-free licensing and while on the topic you might want to go and check some of the most popular free fonts we’ve designed over the years.
 There’s even one coming from another galaxy!